mcoutada/CS50web/PSET4_Network/readme.md

 ReactDOM.render(<div><App/></div>, AppDiv);
 ```

-### add a div with id=main, and a script html tag for main.js before closing the body tag in layout.html
+### Add a div with id=main, and a script html tag for main.js before closing the body tag in layout.html
 Add
 ```
     <div id="app"></div>